 Sometimes you don’t have time to sit around the stove poaching eggs.
 By poaching eggs in the microwave you’ll save yourself a lot of time.
 Poached eggs can be made in the microwave in less than half the time, and it’s foolproof!

 How to freeze eggs in ice cube trays

 Are you wondering how to freeze eggs?
 Whether you have too many eggs from your own chickens or you need to make the eggs you have last, freezing your excess is the perfect solution.
 Freezing eggs in ice cube trays are just one amazing method that is quick and easy.

 You can read all about it on The Slow Roasted Italian.
 Believe me, ladies, this one is a life-changer!

-Cooking hard boiled eggs should be easy, but it’s rather challenging for some of us.
-Sometimes your eggs will come out undercooked, while other times severly overcooked.
-By following these simple tips, you’ll be making perfectly cooked hard boiled eggs.
+Cooking hard-boiled eggs should be easy, but it’s rather challenging for some of us.
+Sometimes your eggs will come out undercooked, while other times severely overcooked.
+By following these simple tips, you’ll be making perfectly cooked hard-boiled eggs.

 You can read all about it on The Forked Spoon.